 Some hospitals have begun trialing a combination of lopinavir and ritonavir, which are two-anti HIV drugs; however, it is still too soon to tell whether the treatment is effective.
 It requires validation in a large number of patients to conclude whether it is suitable for the majority of individuals.

-Bio-tech company Moderna Inc. (MA, USA) has already created a mRNA-based vaccine that is due to begin human trials imminently .
-However, with an estimated completion date of June 2021 a publicly available COVID-19 vaccine is still a long way off.
+Bio-tech company Moderna Inc. (MA, USA) has already created a mRNA-based vaccine that is already in Phase I of its clinical trial with the first patient given the vaccine on March 16.
+However, with an estimated completion date of June 2021, a publicly available COVID-19 vaccine is still a long way off.

 The Bill & Melinda Gates Foundation (WA, USA), Wellcome (London, UK) and Mastercard (NY, USA) have announced the ‘COVID-19 Therapeutics Accelerator’ which will co-ordinate efforts to develop treatments for COVID-19.
 The initiative will utilize research relating to already approved compounds whilst simultaneously investigating new therapies and monoclonal antibodies in the hope of the rapid development of a therapeutic.